TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 This team will design a battery using a molicel battery cell model number INR-21700-P45B which requires 28 series connections and 50 parralel connections to achieve the same electrical characteristics as the Zero Motor's battery with a weight of the battery cells alone at  98 kg or 216 pounds

-This team shall design a battery that has similar electrical and volume characteristics to the 2022 Zero Motor’s motorcycle battery with a knowable battery management system to be used as a backup for the Formula SAE event.

 <h2>Hardware Block Diagram </h2>